Japanese Yen General Info

 JPY - Market View

-Prior to August, the yen had struggled in light of the Bank of Japan’s continued commitment to an extremely stimulative monetary policy, forced by an inability to produce meaningful inflation in the economy.
+Should geopolitical tensions ease, investors will go back to taking their yen cues from the Bank of Japan.
+As recently as July, the yen had been struggling in light of the central bank's continued commitment to an extremely stimulative monetary policy – a policy forced by the bank’s inability to produce meaningful inflation in the economy.

 Japanese Yen - News & Market Updates